Outdoor Speakers: A Complete Illustrated Guide

 3. Architectural outdoor speakers are a newer category especially with the introduction of Architettura Sonora who offers both a visually appealing and amazing sound experience.
 The bollard can be considered architectural, but we wanted to expand on this collection because of its uniqueness and our belief this designer type outdoor speaker market will rapidly increase.
 If you are serious about sound and appreciate art, we can honestly say the best architectural outdoor speakers are designed by Architettura Sonora.
 They have solutions to fill any space with reference quality sound as their name implies, complete “sonorization”

 4. Bench and planter speakers have always been popular because of their natural look and magnificent sound capabilities.
 Depending on the size and cost you can have an extremely impressive sound experience using planter speakers.
 Being able to place them directly in a listening area, while not being a visual eye soar is the major benefit, especially for our flower gardening friends.
 Bench speakers offer the same experience but will lose sound quality if it is used as a practical bench.
 They are normally custom made so you can request the speaker to aim toward the back or side depending on bench placement.
 Both bench and planter speakers can be designed with a subwoofer that are positioned at the bottom facing down for some ground shaking bass.
 The best outdoor planter speaker ifor us is the Ambisonic Systems planter speakers.
+Click here for more information on outdoor planter speakers and buying guide.

 5. Line array outdoor speakers are the pinnacle of outdoor (and indoor) concert arena sound.
 These are usually made with (identical) multiple speakers, mounted in a vertical line on a slight curve.
 The curve allows the sound to be dispersed immediately in front of the speaker and distances well over 300 feet, all at the same sound level.
 This gives the listeners directly in front of the speaker and others in the background the same listening experience.
 JBL line arrays are second to none especially with their team of engineers to help us design your application